konker/tuomiokirkko-serverless/README.md

 ### Deploying
 The following description assumes that:

+- You have built the code and created a file named TuomiokirkonKello.zip
-- Your AWS accoutn ID is: 123456789000
+- Your AWS account ID is: 123456789000
 - Your function will be named: "MyFunction"

 1) Create a Lambda function named "MyFunction" following the _Example from Documentation_ (above), and upload TuomiokirkonKello.zip as the code for the function.

 2) Create a Cloudwatch event rule.
-Convenience scripts are provided for two example rules: EveryFiveMins, and OnTheHour.
+Convenience scripts are provided for the creation of two example rules: EveryFiveMins, and OnTheHour.
-See:

     scripts/add-cloud-watch-rule-EveryFiveMins.sh
     scripts/add-cloud-watch-rule-OnTheHour.sh